soulspace-org/domain-driven-design-model/docs/ddd/c-partnership.md

 #Partnership (Concept)
 ## Description
+A partnership between the teams in charge of the two contexts, when the teams will succeed or fail together.
 ## Documentation
 When teams in two contexts will succeed or fail together, a cooperative relationship often emerges.